zgmaguoqing/OWM_Resnet50/README.md

-# OWM_Resnet50: Continual Learning Project
+# OWM: Continual Learning Project

 This repository achieved **Third Prize** in the The 2nd International Algorithm and Computing Power Competition 2023, hosted by Pengcheng Laboratory - Continual Learning Track.